EdgeApp/edge-docs/source/index.html.md

 const context = abc.makeContext({ io })
 ```

 Gathers the various browser API's into an IO object.
-This allows Airbitz to work on the web.
+This allows Edge to work on the web.

 ### airbitz-io-node-js